undergrad-partner-school

 Student Services

-There is a health clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Loyola University New Orleans.

 Career Services